tylrs/whats-cookin/README.md

 Users can choose recipes to cook later and view those as well
 ![alt text](./gifs/recipes-to-cook.gif)

-Users can search through all recipes or their favorite recipes by recipe name or ingredient name
+Users can search through all recipes/favorite recipes by recipe name or ingredient name
 ![alt text](./gifs/search-recipes.gif)

 Users can also filter recipes by tag